Help grow the archive! drop a knowledge bomb here.

 What Made Him Famous?

-Ondra is, without a doubt, unbelievable.
-It’s hard to state what made him famous.
-Is it his gold medals both in bouldering or lead, his hard ascension when he was a teenager, or his send of the first 9b+’s and later on the world’s first 9c?
+It’s hard to state what made him a famous rock climber.
+Is it his gold medals both in bouldering and lead competitions, or his send of the first 9b+ and later on the world’s first 9c?
 Or is it just his pure dedication and love for the sport?
-Overall, Ondra became famous thanks to his unbelievable skills, dedication and climbing achievements.
+Of course sending Silence put Ondra on a pedestal, but I think he’s famous thanks to his unbelievable skills, dedication and climbing achievements.

 Ondra has done some amazing things so it’s so hard to pick one achievement.
 But one achievement we can all agree has stood out is his send of the first ever 9c climb in the world, ‘Silence’ in Flatanger, Norway.
-The second would be the 2nd ascent of the ‘Dawn Wall’ while having almost no big wall climbing experience.
+His second biggest achievement – in my eyes anyway – would be the 2nd ascent of the ‘Dawn Wall’ while having almost no big wall climbing experience.

 Lynn Hill first free ascent of The Nose, Yosemite